pingforhelp/BCA/docs/computer-sci/Out.md

 - When the I/O device ready to transfer data, it sends an interrupt signal to the CPU.

 3. D.M.A:
-* Refers to Direct Memory Access
+* Refers to ++Direct Memory Access++
-* A dedicated DMA Controller handles the transfer of data between devices & memory, by passing the CPU entirely for the transfer itself
+* A dedicated DMA Controller handles the transfer of data ++between devices & memory, by passing the CPU entirely for the transfer itself.++
-* This is the most efficient method for large data transfers, as it frees up the CPU to focus on other tasks while the data is being moved
+* This is the most efficient method for large data transfers, as it frees up the CPU to focus on other tasks while the data is being moved.

 Computer Architecture
-Main Components
+Main Components:
 - CPU
 - Main Memory Unit
 - System Bus
 - I/O Processors
 - Printers
-- Magnetic Disk
+- Magnetic Disk (HDD)
 - Keyboard
 - I/O

 # Types of Computers
 Computer are generally classified by speed, memory size and power consumption
 - Micro computer: It is based on microprocessor chip as CPU.
 This is smallest category of Digital Computer.
 Personal computer: It is a small, relatively inexpensive computer designed for an individual's user.